Remittance: Nigeria

 A major source of foreign-exchange earnings for Nigeria are remittances sent home by Nigerians living abroad.
 In 2014, 17.5 million Nigerians lived in foreign countries, with the UK and the US having more than 2 million Nigerians each.

 According to the International Organization for Migration, Nigeria witnessed a dramatic increase in remittances sent home from overseas Nigerians, going from US$2.3 billion in 2004 to 17.9 billion in 2007, representing 6.7% of GDP.
 In 2016, remittances reached a new record of $35 billion.
 The United States accounts for the largest portion of official remittances, followed by the United Kingdom, Italy, Canada, Spain and France.
 On the African continent, Egypt, Equatorial Guinea, Chad, Libya, and South Africa are important source countries of remittance flows to Nigeria, while China is the biggest remittance-sending country in Asia.

 An August 2016 Nigerian Central Bank (NCB) decision to suspend the operations of all MTOs in the country, except those of Western Union, MoneyGram and Rio, was met with a strong backlash.
 It was argued that the decision was not appropriately justified, while also standing in contrast to the NCB's previous move to ban all exclusivity agreements with Western Union.
-The decision was considered to disproportionally strengthen the dominant position of Western Union, MoneyGram and Rio.
-Under pressure, however, the Central Bank reversed the decision and granted new licenses to a number of competing MTOs.
+The decision was considered to disproportionately strengthen the dominant position of Western Union, MoneyGram and Rio.
+Under pressure, however, the NCB reversed the decision and granted new licenses to a number of competing MTOs.

 Somalia

 Somali expatriates often send remittances to their relatives in Greater Somalia through Dahabshiil and other Somali-owned money transfer companies.
-In order to ensure that these funds go to their intended recipients rather than Al-Shabaab and other militant groups, the governments of the United States, Australia, and a number of other Western countries tightened their banking requirements or stopped processing altogether the remittances.
+In order to ensure that these funds go to their intended recipients rather than the terrorist organization Al-Shabaab and other militant groups, the governments of the United States, Australia, and a number of other Western countries tightened their banking requirements or stopped processing altogether the remittances.
 To address the concerns, the United States Congress passed the Money Remittances Improvement Act of 2014.

 In April 2015, the Federal Cabinet of Somalia also officially launched the Special Task Force on Remittances (STFR).
 The multi-agency initiative is mandated with facilitating the Federal Government of Somalia's new national policy pertaining to the money transfer industry.
 Its main priority is centered on establishing a comprehensive strategy and a consultative implementation plan for the formalization of the local financial sector.
 Additionally, the STFR is tasked with helping to foster a business environment and financial infrastructure conducive to growth.
 It is also empowered to coordinate and speed up the endorsement of financial governance instruments and transparency associated legislation, such as the laws on Anti-Money Laundering (AML) and Counter Financing of Terrorism (CFT).
 In accordance with the Financial Action Task Force (FATF)'s recommendations, the STFR is in turn slated to oversee the Somali federal government's campaign to ratify various international treaties.
 The Task Forces' membership is scheduled to be announced shortly, and will be drawn from government institutions, the remittance industry, banks, and other key private sector stakeholders.